 How biosolids are regulated

 Oregon Administrative Rules Chapter 340, Division 50 incorporate by reference many of the federal biosolids regulations from 40 CFR Part 503, including limits for trace pollutants.
-The state rules are more detailed than the federal regulations regarding land application of biosolids by specifying land application criteria, monitoring and reporting requirements, and best management practices.

 - OAR Chapter 340, Division 50 - Land Application Of Domestic Wastewater Treatment Facility Biosolids, Biosolids Derived Products, And Domestic Septage